About Kwenda Secondary School - Pindula, local knowledge

 |−

 The mission was opened in '''1892''' by [[Methodist]] (Wesley) Missionaries.
-It is one of the seven mission schools run by the [[Methodist Church]]
+It is one of the seven mission schools run by the [[Methodist Church in Zimbabwe]].
+Its sister schools are [[Waddilove High School]] in [[Marondera]], [[Chemhanza

 |+